 Most frost tolerant crops can withstand temperatures as low as 26 degrees Fahrenheit.
-Meaning you can continue to enjoy them well into Fall, depending upon your climate.
-Here in Columbus, Ohio you can expect to keep harvesting thru October and potentially beyond depending on that fickle Ohio weather.
+Meaning you can continue to enjoy them well into Fall.
+Here in Columbus, Ohio you can expect to keep harvesting from your garden thru October, November, and potentially beyond depending on that fickle Ohio weather.

 Greens like arugula, mustard, spinach, carrots, and kale make great fall crops.
 These can also be easily protected from the elements so that they can be enjoyed even longer.
 Woo hoo!